-To repair small damages (less than 5cm) on the canopy cloth, you can use the rip stop tape.
-Greater damages, including stitches and lines must be repaired by a specialized repair shop.
+To repair small damages (less than 5cm) to the canopy, you may use rip stop repair patches.
+Greater damages, including damage to stitches and lines, should be repaired by a specialized repair shop.
 Damaged lines should be replaced by a Triple Seven dealer.
 When replacing a line it should always be compared with the counterpart for adjusting the appropriate length.
 After the line was repaired, the wing should be inflated before flying, to ensure that everything was done correctly.
 Major repairs, such as replacing panels, should only be carried out by a Triple Seven distributor or Triple Seven.
 If you are unsure about the damage or in any doubt please contact Triple Seven.